DIY Will Basics

 If you decide to use an online service to make your will, there are a few things to remember:

-The document preparation business is not a law firm.
-A website can provide basic information, but cannot offer any legal advice.
+- The document preparation business is not a law firm nor can it act as an estate planning attorney.
+A website can provide basic information, or even a template, but it cannot offer any legal advice, including on estate taxes.

-While an attorney is not necessary for a will to be legally binding, you can print your will and take it to an attorney for review before signing.
+- While an attorney is not necessary to make a will valid and legally binding, you can print your existing will and take it to an attorney for review before signing.

-The DIY option is ideal for most situations, but if you own multiple properties or have a large estate, you may want to have an estate attorney help you with the details of your will to ensure you don’t miss anything (i.e., tax responsibilities).
+- The DIY option is ideal for most situations, but if you own multiple pieces of real estate or have a large estate, you may want to have an estate planning attorney help you with the details of your will to ensure you don’t miss anything (i.e., tax responsibilities).

-It is your responsibility to make sure that your Last Will & Testament is legally valid.
+- It is your responsibility to make sure that your Last Will and Testament is legally valid.
 Regardless of where you live in the US, there are some regulations that your will must still adhere to.
+Some are set down by state laws, so it’s always best to understand your state’s specific requirements.

 Was this article helpful?